Akins and Michigan State host Maryland - WTOP News

 East Lansing, Michigan; Saturday, 5:30 p.m.
 EST

-BOTTOM LINE: Michigan State faces the Maryland Terrapins after Jaden scored 23 points in Michigan State’s 81-62 victory over the Michigan Wolverines.
+BOTTOM LINE: Michigan State takes on the Maryland Terrapins after Jaden scored 23 points in Michigan State’s 81-62 win against the Michigan Wolverines.

-The Spartans have gone 11-2 in home games.
-Michigan State has a 1-2 record in one-possession games.
+The Spartans have gone 11-2 at home.
+Michigan State scores 76.0 points while outscoring opponents by 10.2 points per game.

 The Terrapins have gone 5-5 against Big Ten opponents.
-Maryland ranks third in the Big Ten with 10.9 offensive rebounds per game led by Julian Reese averaging 3.3.
+Maryland is third in the Big Ten with 10.9 offensive rebounds per game led by Julian Reese averaging 3.3.

-Michigan State makes 47.5% of its shots from the field this season, which is 7.1 percentage points higher than Maryland has allowed to its opponents (40.4%).
-Maryland averages 6.4 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.5 per game Michigan State gives up.
+Michigan State averages 76.0 points, 12.6 more per game than the 63.4 Maryland allows.
+Maryland averages 70.3 points per game, 4.5 more than the 65.8 Michigan State gives up to opponents.

-TOP PERFORMERS: Tyson Walker is averaging 18.9 points, 3.1 assists and two steals for the Spartans.
-Akins is averaging 2.6 made 3-pointers over the last 10 games for Michigan State.
+TOP PERFORMERS: A.J Hoggard is averaging 11.8 points and five assists for the Spartans.
+Tyson Walker is averaging 18.9 points, 3.1 assists and two steals over the past 10 games for Michigan State.

-Reese is averaging 13.6 points, 10.1 rebounds and 2.3 blocks for the Terrapins.
-Jahmir Young is averaging 21.2 points over the last 10 games for Maryland.
+Jahmir Young is averaging 20.4 points, 4.2 assists and 1.5 steals for the Terrapins.
+Donta Scott is averaging 13.2 points over the last 10 games for Maryland.

 LAST 10 GAMES: Spartans: 7-3, averaging 77.7 points, 33.8 rebounds, 18.2 assists, 7.0 steals and 3.7 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 67.3 points per game.